Yoga and Stretching

 Yoga and Loss of Mobility

 If you feel tight and need to stretch regularly it may be an indication that your body has muscle and joint imbalances.
-Stretching might provide temporary relief, and it will not address the problem of poor alignment and can lead to a further dysfunction.
+Stretching might provide temporary relief, and it will not address the problem of faulty alignment and it can lead to a further dysfunction.

 The existing Yoga and Pilates programs follow the footsteps of the mainstream fitness and they don’t include dynamic movements required for daily life outside the gym such as bending, carrying, walking and others.

-A typical Yoga and Pilates instructor does not have a complete knowledge of the functional anatomy and they cannot help their students to develop a scientifically sound functional movement.
+A typical Yoga and Pilates instructor does not have a complete knowledge of the functional anatomy and they cannot help their students to develop a scientifically sound functional alignment and movement.

 Yoga and Pilates benefits are limited to performing movements and poses during a class.
 However, they are not useful in real life and don’t prevent a loss of the overall mobility and a functional decline in the long-term.